The top toolbar drops open when hovered and automatically closes when departing.

 may rehost and provide to their buyers any individual icons used in a specific template.

-In no case should the example auction images be used in auctions or be transferred to others.
+In no case should the placeholder auction images be used in auctions or be transferred to others.